Michl Ebner

-Michl Ebner (born 20 September 1952 in Bolzano, Italy) is an Italian politician and a former Member of the European Parliament for North-East with the Südtiroler Volkspartei, Member of the Bureau of the European People's Party.
+Michl Ebner (born 20 September 1952) is an Italian politician and a former Member of the European Parliament for North-East with the South Tyrolean People's Party, Member of the Bureau of the European People's Party.

 During his term he sat on the European Parliament's Committee on Agriculture and Rural Development.
 He was also a substitute for the Committee on Foreign Affairs and a member of the Delegation to the EU-Croatia Joint Parliamentary Committee.

-In September 2015 he was elected President of the Federation of Associations for Hunting and Conservation of the EU.
+From 2015-2019, he held the position of President of the Federation of Associations for Hunting and Conservation of the EU.